nfriess/logipi/audio_player/doc/dac_controller.md

 will be placed in this state if the SRAM buffer is emptied or the PC host sends a command to stop playback (DAC RESET).

-Otherwise, most of the complexity here is in generating the read signals to the SRAM at the right times, capturing the data in shift registers, and shifting the data out to the D-to-As.
-All of this happens in phase with the generated Latch Enable which is why this state machine generates all of these signals at once.
+Otherwise, the basic process is to read a sample from the SRAM, pass it into the volume multiplier, read it out after 6 clock cycles, and load the adjusted sample into a shift register, and clock the shift register out to the D-to-As.
+This happens for all 8 channels.
+All of this happens in phase with the generated latch enable which is why this state machine generates all of these signals in one process.

 This is also the point where the 24-bit audio data from the PC host, which was stored in 32-bit words in SDRAM and SRAM, is now truncated to 20 bits.
 The 8 bits in SDRAM and lower 4 bits of the 24-bit sample are discareded.

-It should be noted that the basic structure of this state machine was borrowed from my friend's previous VHDL implementation with the USB device.
+The other important work being done here is to generate bit clock and latch enable based on the selection sent from the PC.
+There can be up to 8 different timings configured in the VHDL.
+This allows for switching between different audio clocks, like 16.9MHz vs 28.2MHz clocks, adjusting left/right justification of the data, or (in the case of a 28.2MHz clock) adjusting the divider count to support 44.1KHz and 48KHz sample rates without any manual intervention.

+Finally, the registers holding the current volume for each channel are also adjusted as part of the this state machine.
+When the data should be muted, the current volume actually ramps down using a shift right operation at the current sample rate (ie, 44.1KHz).
+If the volume is turned up or down (or going from mute to unmute), then the volume is adjusted +/- 1 step at the sample rate.
+This avoids creating high frequency noise and popping sounds at the beginning and end of playback.